Philosophy of Care

 When you come to the hospital you bring more than an illness or condition; you bring your hopes, individual needs, and personal experience.
 That’s why a caring relationship with patients and families is paramount to everything we do.
 We have the medical knowledge.
 You carry the experience and expertise of knowing your own body.
 Your family provides valuable emotional support and information that can help the medical team.
 We believe this collaboration will help us empower you to make sound, critical decisions that affect your health.
 Only by working together can we improve your well-being and provide the best possible treatment.
 In nurturing this team effort we practice:

 Compassion.
-We communicate with empathy, understanding, and attentiveness toward all others.
+We act with empathy, understanding and attentiveness toward all others.

 Placing Patients and Families First